k2xn258k2x-cmyk/k2xn258k2x-cmyk.github.io/about.md

     <div class="ab-chicago" data-reveal>
       <div class="ab-chi-ic">🏙️</div>
       <div class="ab-chi-body">
-        <div class="ab-chi-title">Made in Chicago</div>
+        <div class="ab-chi-title">Made in San Francisco</div>
         <div class="ab-chi-text">
-          Our entire team works from a single office in Chicago's West Loop.
-We chose Chicago for its deep talent pool in AI and data science, its central timezone that reaches both coasts, and a tech community that values shipping real products over hype.
-From the 16th floor, we can see the river — and we like to think VaultBook reflects the city: practical, ambitious, built to last.
+ Our entire team works from a single office in San Francisco.
+We chose the city for its unmatched depth in AI and data science talent, the density of builders who obsess over craft, and a culture that rewards shipping real products over hype.
+From our windows, the Bay is always in view, and we like to think VaultBook reflects San Francisco at its best: curious, practical, relentlessly ambitious, and built to last.
         </div>
       </div>
     </div>